- Editor Rating

 - Cosigners allowed.
 If you don’t think you can qualify for a competitive rate all on your own, LendingClub is one of the few providers that allows you to apply with a cosigner to give your application more weight.

 - Fast and convenient.
 The whole process can be done at home, in front of your computer or on your mobile phone.
-You can even have the funds you requested in your bank account as soon as tomorrow or up to 7 days.
+According to LendingClub data, the funding time could be in as few as 3 days*.

 - Flexible fund use.
 From consolidating your credit cards to going on vacation or even renovating your home.